Computing $k$-Bisimulations for Large Graphs: A Comparison and Efficiency Analysis: Preliminaries

-Note that Schätzle \etal compute full bisimulations.
-Rather than stopping after some fixed number~$k$ of iterations, they iterate until no further changes are made to the bisimilarity relation.
-For the example graph~$G$, the full bisimulation (w.r.t.\@ \Cref{def:edge-labeled-fw-bisimulation}) is reached at $k = 1$.
-We have modified their algorithm to stop after $k$~iterations.
+\shortorextended{For the graph in Figure~\ref{fig:simple_example_graph}, $\approx_{\mathrm{fw}}^0$ has the single block~$V$ (as for all graphs, all vertices are initially equivalent) and $\approx_{\mathrm{fw}}^1$ has three blocks, \ie sets of equivalent vertices: $\{ \profid, \lectid, \studid \}$, $\{ \uniBid, \uniAid \}$, and the literals.} {Table~\ref{tab:bisim-partition-schaetzle} shows the edge-labeled forward $2$-bisimulation partition of the example graph in Figure~\ref{fig:simple_example_graph}.
+The $2$-bisimulation is identical to the unlabeled forward $2$-bisimulation partition (Table~\ref{tab:bisim-partition-fw}).
+However, this is reached in one step.} The vertices $\uniAid$ and $\uniBid$ are not $1$-bisimilar to $\studid$, $\lectid$ and $\profid$, as they have no outgoing edge labeled \textit{worksAt}.
+For $k\geq 2$, $k$-bisimulation in this case makes no more distinctions than $1$-bisimulation.
+Note that Schätzle \etal~compute full bisimulations. \extended{Rather than stopping after some fixed number~$k$ of iterations, they iterate until no further changes are made to the bisimilarity relation.
+For the example graph~$G$, the full bisimulation (w.r.t.\@ Definition~\ref{def:edge-labeled-fw-bisimulation}) is reached at $k = 1$.} We have modified their algorithm to stop after $k$~iterations.